samdasoxide/django-starter/README.md

 new Django projects.
 It's what we use at [RocketPod](http://rocketpod.co.uk) and [Mediae](http://mediae.org) and may be useful to others.

+The project also includes [Wagtail](https://wagtail.io) support behind a flag.

 ## Technology stack

 More information on the technology stack can be found in